Armour/CMPT361/Assignment 2/README.md

 ## Additional Features

 - Functions
-    - Have a GUI to controll the game
+    - Have a GUI (use glui) to control the game
     - Four different game mode by press key `1`, `2`, `3`, `4`
     - Press `p` to pause the game and again to resume